Healthy Homes Assessment Strathmore Park

 Draught Stopping Strathmore Park

-If you are able to feel external air flowing in or the air is clear from a hole or gap, then it’s likely to be a gap or hole that needs sealing in any way.
-Cracks or gaps with large gaps must be fixed permanently.
-Any gaps greater than 3mm that allow air to enter or exit of your house need seals.
-In the case of an open fireplace isn’t being used, it can cause draughts and should be blocked from.
-Property managers and landlords are accountable for making sure that such draughts are squelched in the maximum extent imaginable.
+If you are able to feel external air coming in or an unobstructed draught coming from a gap or hole and you are able to feel it, it is probably a gap or hole which needs sealing in the way you can.
+Large gaps and cracks should be stopped permanently.
+Any gaps greater than 3mm that allow air in or out of the home require seals.
+For example, if an open fireplace isn’t in use it may cause draughts and should be sealed from.
+Property managers and landlords are responsible for making sure that such draughts are squelched as much as imaginable.

-You don’t need to block gaps or holes in the building.
-For instance, small gaps around doors and windows may be required to allow for the movement of the structure when the home warms and cools so that they can still be opened and closed rather than securing.
-We will check all doors and windows during an Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps which are part of the building.
+For example, tiny gaps around doors and windows could be required to allow movement of the building when the house heats and cools, so that they can still be opened and closed rather than being stuck.
+We will check the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections